flaviovdf/tribeflow/README.md

    * *-np 4* Number of cores for execution.
    * *100* topics.
    * *output.h5* model file.
    * *--kernel eccdf* The kernel heuristic for inter-event time estimation.
-ECCDF. based as per described on the paper.
+ECCDF based as per described on the paper.
 We also have a t-student kernel.
    * *--residency_priors 1 99* The priors for the inter-event time estimation.
    * *--leaveout 0.3* Number of transitions to leaveout.